New-onset atrial fibrillation

 NY

-Bharat K. Kantharia, MD, FRCP, FAHA, FACC, FESC, FHRS
+Bharat K. Kantharia MD, FRCP, FAHA, FACC, FESC, FHRS

-Cardiovascular and Heart Rhythm Consultants
+Cardiovascular and Heart Rhythm Consultant

 Attending and Consultant Cardiac Electrophysiologist